The Art of Going All In

 Life is for living

-The skill of going all in isn't in working harder or doing more.
-It comes from bringing your complete self to whatever you're doing.
+The skill of going all in comes from bringing your complete self to whatever you're doing.

 Watch children at play.
 They do not hold back.
 They don't conserve energy.
 They throw themselves fully into whatever captures their attention.
 They're not worried about looking foolish or wasting time.
 They're not keeping one eye on the clock.
 They're completely there.

-Think of a time when you were completely absorbed in something – when you lost track of time and felt fully alive.
-That state— what psychologists call "flow"— is available not just in extraordinary moments but in ordinary ones, if you approach them with extraordinary presence.
+Think of a time when you were last completely absorbed in something... when you lost track of time and felt fully alive.
+That state, what psychologists call 'flow', is available nearly on-demand in ordinary moments, if you learn to approach them with extraordinary presence.

 Maximum life, maximum energy